- 1st Interim Report 2021

 Impairment of financial assets

 As of each balance sheet date, the carrying amounts of those financial assets for which changes in fair value are not recognised in the income statement are reviewed for any objective indications of impairment in value.
 An impairment loss is recognised where there is objective evidence of impairment, such as where the borrower is in bankruptcy, in default or other significant financial difficulties.
 The impairment of a financial asset which is recorded at amortised cost is calculated as the difference between its carrying amount and the present value of estimated future cash flows, taking into consideration the asset’s original effective interest rate.
 Available-for-sale financial assets whose fair value is less than their acquisition cost for a prolonged period or to a significant degree are considered to be value-impaired.
 In the event of impairment, the losses are reclassified out of equity and recognised as financial expense.
-As of each balance sheet date, significant financial assets are individually reviewed for impairment.
+As of each balance sheet date, significant financial assets are individually reviewed for impairment in value.
 The recording of impairment losses on trade and other receivables varies as a function of the nature of the underlying transaction either in the form of specific valuation allowances or as portfolio-based lump-sum valuation allowances which cover the anticipated default risk.
-As regards portfolio-based lump-sum valuation allowances, financial assets are regrouped on the basis of similar credit risk characteristics and reviewed on a collective basis for impairment in value; where applicable, an allowance is raised.
+With regards to portfolio-based lump-sum valuation allowances, financial assets are regrouped on the basis of similar credit risk characteristics and reviewed on a collective basis for impairment in value; where applicable, an allowance is raised.
 In determining the anticipated future cash flows of the portfolio, historic default rates are taken into account in addition to the contractually agreed payment conditions.
 Impairment losses on trade and other receivables are recognised as other operating expenses.
 Impairment losses on other financial assets are recorded as financial expense.

 Impairment of goodwill

 For the purposes of the impairment test, goodwill is allocated to cash-generating units.
 The impairment test is performed in the fourth quarter after completion of business planning.
 If there is any indication during the year that goodwill may be impaired, the cash-generating unit is tested for impairment at that time.
 An impairment loss is recognised if the recoverable amount of a cash-generating unit is lower than its carrying amount.
-The recoverable amount is the greater of the fair value less costs to sell and the value in use.
+The recoverable amount is the greater of the fair value less costs of disposal and the value in use.
 The method used to test impairment is described in Note 24.
 Any impairment loss on goodwill recognised in prior periods may not be reversed in subsequent periods.

 Impairment of property, plant and equipment and other intangible assets